ajprogramdev/Calculator-JS/README.md

 ## Purpose:
 This project was built as a  practice for javascript basics.
 ## Description:
 A calculator where you can do simple operations (-,/,+,*), including the use of decimals.
-Contains a Backspace button for when needed.
-The user will be able to see a string of all the numbers and operations to be calculated by the (=) button.
+Displays a string of all the  numbers and operations to be calculated by the (=) button.
+Contains a Backspace button to delete.

 <img src="calculatordemo.gif" height="300" style="object-fit:cover;" >